 Result of the recognition procedure

 If you wish to work in a regulated profession in Germany, your professional qualification must be recognised as equivalent.
-If you want to work in a non-regulated profession, you come from a third country and have a professional qualification (vocational training), you will also need "full" recognition.
-Only then can you obtain the residence permit required as a qualified professional.
+If you want to work in a non-regulated profession, come from a third country and have a professional qualification (vocational training), you will also need "full" recognition.
+Only then can you obtain the residence title required as a qualified professional.

-The Quick Check on this portal will help you to assess your chances of living and working in Germany.
+The Quick-Check on this portal will help you to assess your chances of living and working in Germany.

 Cost of the recognition procedure

-The recognition procedure can cost up to 600 euros, or more, depending on the specific caase.
+The recognition procedure can cost up to €600, or more, depending on the specific case.
 Examples of additional costs, which may be incurred for a recognition procedure, include fees for documents, translations and certifications, travel expenses, and possibly fees for adaptation programmes or refresher training courses, if needed.
 You may be eligible for funding to help with these costs.
-Further information can be found on the “Recognition in Germany” portal.
+Further information can be found in the “Recognition in Germany” portal.